Sheryl Sandberg, longtime No. 2 exec at Facebook, steps down

 Meta CEO Mark Zuckerberg said in his own Facebook post that he doesn’t plan to replace Sandberg in the company’s existing structure.
 Javier Olivan will serve as Meta’s new COO.

-Zuckerberg said this “this role will be different from what Sheryl has done.
+Zuckerberg said, “this role will be different from what Sheryl has done.
 It will be a more traditional COO role where Javi will be focused internally and operationally, building on his strong track record of making our execution more efficient and rigorous.”

 While Sandberg has long been Zuckerberg’s No. 2, even sitting next to him — pre-pandemic, at least — in the company’s Menlo Park, California, headquarters, she also had a very public-facing job, meeting with lawmakers, holding focus groups and speaking out on issues such as women in the workplace and most recently, abortion.